drmortalwombat/oscar64/README.md

 ### Debugging

-The .asm file is a great resource when debugging from within e.g. the VICE monitor, but there is also a source level debugging project underway: [Modern VICE PDB Monitor](https://github.com/MihaMarkic/modern-vice-pdb-monitor) by MihaMarkic
+The .asm file is a great resource when debugging from within e.g. the VICE monitor, but there is also a source level debugging project underway: [Modern VICE PDB Monitor](https://github.com/MihaMarkic/modern-vice-pdb-monitor) by MihaMarkic.
+The compiler options for a good source level debugging experience should be "-n -g -O0" to generate native code with debugging symbols and no (well less) optimization.

 ## Language extensions